mmlacak/crochess/docs/source/libcc/paths.rst

 Substitute paths
 ^^^^^^^^^^^^^^^^

-Substitute paths are used to replace side-effect of an origin node, without altering path (its segment) in any other way.
-As such, substitute paths don't contain path segment on their own; they also don't continue path, except to another substitute path.
+Substitute paths are used to replace side-effect of an origin node (side-effect of its last step), without altering path segment (i.e. path taken by a piece) in any other way.

 Substitute paths are used primarily for displacements, when there are many possible displacement fields, none of which alters current path; e.g. a Shaman displacing pieces along predetermined path in a trance-journey.
 Another example, a Serpent displacing Pawns encountered on its path.

-Substitute paths are represented as a list of :c:type:`CcPathNode` nodes connected via :c:member:`CcPathNode.sub`; they only contain side-effect, and can contain link to another substitute path (i.e. :c:member:`CcPathNode.sub`), but neither path segment (i.e. :c:member:`CcPathNode.steps`), nor any other path continuations (i.e. any of :c:member:`CcPathNode.fork`, :c:member:`CcPathNode.alt`).
+Substitute paths are represented as a linked list of :c:type:`CcSideEffectLink` nodes connected via :c:member:`CcSideEffectLink.next` member.

-To generate complete paths from a tree containing substitute nodes, every side-effect from those nodes overrides side-effect of the last step in a originating node.
+To generate complete paths from a tree containing substitute nodes, every side-effect from those nodes overrides side-effect of the last step in an originating node.
 For instance::

     +---+